 I'm a Muslim, do I need to go to a Muslim therapist?

 From a therapeutic perspective, what you need is a qualified therapist who you feel comfortable with.
 If, in general, you are only comfortable speaking to Muslims, then you may want to start by finding a Muslim therapist.
-However, if you feel comfortable with people of various faiths and backgrounds, than your therapist's faith may not be a pre-requisite for therapy.
-Keep in mind that mosts therapists are trained to be open and sensitive to the client's cultural and religious beliefs (especially in the Bay Area, which has a rich diversity among its population).
-Whether you choose a Muslim or non-Muslim therapist, its always important that your therapist asks about your religious/spiritual beliefs in a non-judgmental manner.
+However, if you feel comfortable with people of various faiths and backgrounds, then your therapist's faith may not be a pre-requisite for therapy.
+Keep in mind that most therapists are trained to be open and sensitive to the client's cultural and religious beliefs.
+Whether you choose a Muslim or non-Muslim therapist, it's always important that your therapist asks about your religious/spiritual beliefs in a non-judgmental manner.